-‘Death of a Teacher’ by Carol Ann Duffy is an eighteen line poem which is structured into sets of couplets, and does not follow a specific rhyme scheme.
-The poem has been written as a frame story, with the beginning told by the speaker in present day, while the middle is constructed of the speaker’s memories of her, now passed on, teacher.
+‘Death of a Teacher’ by Carol Ann Duffy is an eighteen line poem which is structured into sets of couplets and does not follow a specific rhyme scheme.
+The poem has been written as a frame story, with the beginning told by the speaker in the present day, while the middle is constructed of the speaker’s memories of her, now passed on, teacher.
 The speaker’s tone throughout this work is one of quiet wonder and sadness.
-She is mourning for the passing of this person she cared so much about, but is also basking in the beautiful memories and emotions she provided.
-You can read the full poem here.
+She is mourning for the passing of this person she cared so much about but is also basking in the beautiful memories and emotions she provided.
+You can read the full poem Death of a Teacher here.

 Summary of Death of a Teacher

-The poem begins with the speaker stating that she is looking around her, in present day, and seeing the trees moving like the hands of a poker player.
+The poem begins with the speaker stating that she is looking around her, in the present-day, and seeing the trees moving like the hands of a poker player.
 The world is in action.
 The leaves are falling from the trees and being swept up by the wind, a reference to the endless progression of time and how everyone gets caught up in it.